 Reasons why children and young people were referred to SOS Children's Villages for care.
-SOS Children's Villages Programme Monitoring Database, 2015.
+SOS Children's Villages Programme Monitoring Database, 2015 of children were not enrolled in school 070 or were behind in school for their age

 40,000 children and their caregivers were newly enrolled in SOS Children's Villages Family Strengthening Programmes in 2014.
 At time of enrolment, 62% faced serious economic problems that limited the children's access to education, nutrition, health care, housing and, ultimately, equal participation in society in the future.